Tapanila/GlobalAzure/Lab 1 - Setting up virtual machine/readme.md

-# Module 2: Building Application Infrastructure in Azure

-# Lab: Creating an Azure Virtual Machine for Development and Testing
+# Creating an Azure Virtual Machine for Development and Testing

 ### Scenario

-Before you begin the process of migrating your application from an on premise server to Azure, you must create a development environment.
 You have elected to use Azure to host a Windows Server 2012 R2 Virtual Machine.
-In this Virtual Machine, you will install project files, Visual Studio 2017 Community Edition, Azure SDK for .NET and Azure PowerShell.
+In this Virtual Machine, you will install project files, Visual Studio 2015 Community Edition, Azure SDK for .NET and Azure PowerShell.
 Once complete, you will use this virtual machine for all remaining development tasks.

 ### Objectives